learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 ## Regression with multiple variables

-ABove, you saw how you can craw a line on a 2D space using simple regression.
+Above, you saw how you can draw a line on a 2D space using simple regression.
 If you perform a similar function with multiple variables, you can have a parameter space that is not 2D.
 With 3 parameters, i.e. two input and one output feature, the fitting function would not be a line, but would look like a plane:

 ![](http://www.clockbackward.com/wp-content/uploads/2009/06/points3DwPlane.png)